mietek/haskell-on-heroku-website/pages/index.md

 ### Examples

-Haskell on Heroku is being used in production since June 2014.
+Haskell on Heroku has been used in production since June 2014.

 All Halcyon [example applications](https://halcyon.sh/examples/) and [“Hello, world!” shootout entries](https://halcyon.sh/shootout/) can be deployed to Heroku just by pushing a button.